mrs-avocado/Library-management-system/README.md

 * The `Loan` and `ReservationManager` classes operate with in-memory data.

 ## 📄 License
-MIT License — use it freely for learning or improvement.
+Licensed under the MIT License.
+Feel free to use, adapt, or extend it for learning purposes.